Snisen-dev/devops24/examinations/03/README.md

 What does the `ansible.builtin.debug` module actually do?

 Answer:
-It is a bultin tool for debuging and troubleshooting.
+It is a built in tool for debuging and troubleshooting.
 It is read only so you are not able to change things on the host

 ## QUESTION B